adai183/udacious_cms_protoType/README.md

 # Udacious CMS ProtoType

-Experimental Prototype for the CMS feature that will be integrated in Udacity's community built Alumni Web App.
+Experimental prototype for the CMS feature that will be integrated in Udacity's community built Alumni Web App.

 # Documentation